Learn How Apologies Can Improve Relationships

 - Actively practice the system of apologizing in a manner that incorporates GRIT.

 Angela Lee Duckworth was recently on ted talk discussing the power of grit.
 In your relationship, take time to apply grit by focusing on passion and commitment.
-Passion highlighting the love and emotional connection you hold for your partner.
+Passion highlighting the love and emotional connection you hold with your partner.
 Commitment is emphasized in agreeing to uphold values and habits that improve the relationship.

 - Encouraging each other to practice empathy and understanding.